What to Say When Setting Boundaries With Someone With Bipolar Disorder

 Final Takeaway

 Setting boundaries with someone who has bipolar disorder is not about being cold, selfish, or controlling.
-It is about staying honest about what you can do, what you cannot do, and what needs to happen for the relationship to remain respectful and safe.
+It is about staying honest about what you can do, what you cannot do, and what needs to happen next for communication to remain safer.

 Start with one calm sentence.
 Keep it specific.
 Repeat it without arguing.
 Most importantly, remember this: you can love someone deeply and still have limits.